-It is expected that in future years, the Compensation Committee will continue to review base salaries and awards of cash bonuses and options on an annual basis in order to determine whether the levels and allocation of the various elements of our NEOs' compensation packages are appropriate.
+The Compensation Committee will continue to review base salaries and awards of cash bonuses and options on an annual basis in order to determine whether the levels and allocation of the various elements of our NEOs' compensation packages are appropriate.
 The Compensation Committee will conduct its review after the Chief Executive Officer has presented recommendations regarding the level and mix of compensation for our NEOs (other than for the Chief Executive Officer), including with respect to base salary, short-term incentive compensation and long-term incentive compensation.
 The Chief Executive Officer's recommendations will be developed in consultation with our Vice President of Human Resources and other Company representatives.

 The appropriate mix and amount of compensation for each NEO vary based on the level of the executive's responsibilities and, as discussed above, were generally established at the time of the Acquisition (for Messrs.
 Goforth and Apolinsky, at the time they commenced employment with the Company), with the material terms relating to cash compensation and short-term incentive compensation being set forth in the Employment Agreements and long-term equity compensation taking the form of options granted under the Option Plan.
-The Compensation as it believes it is more important to remain flexible to respond to shifts in the marketplace in which the Company must compete to recruit and retain executive talent.
+The Compensation Committee does not maintain any formal policy or formula for allocating the appropriate mix of compensation as it believes it is more important to remain flexible to respond to shifts in the marketplace in which the Company must compete to recruit and retain executive talent.
 Therefore, the Compensation Committee retains the authority to review our NEOs' compensation periodically and to use its discretion to adjust the mix of compensation and the amount of any element of compensation as it deems appropriate.